marcospb19/fs-tree/README.md

 Dotao is 100% inspired by `stow`.

+# Repository structure
+The repository is divided into 4 subprojects: `dotao`, `tsml`, `ft` and `permissions`.

+`dotao` is the main crate for the binary, and the others are libs used by it.

 # Installation
 There are no pré-compiled binaries yet, because we haven't realeased a stable release of `dotao`, so these instructions are targeted ONLY to contributors.